themattwilliams/website/docs/realm/setup/concepts/teams.md

 As a result, users in both the `Developers` and `authenticated` teams have `write` role permissions for the other resources, but only `read` role permissions for the `docs/**/*.md` resources.

+## Team managers

+Users with the Owner organization role can assign users as team managers.
+Team managers help reduce the number of Owner roles needed in your organization.

+Only users with the Owner and Member organization roles can be team managers.
+Manager privileges are indicated by a tag on the team page.
+Managers are optional for teams and there is no limit to the number of managers in a team.

+Team managers can:

+- view the teams they manage
+- view, add, or remove users within their teams
+- update the team name

 ## Resources

 - To understand more about the different components involved in Redocly's RBAC, read the [Role-based access control (RBAC) concept documentation](./rbac.md).